unioslo/harborapi/docs/usage/methods/create-update.md

 asyncio.run(main())
 ```

-The API implicitly updates only the fields that are set on the model instance, and leaves the rest of the values unchanged.
-This is not idiomatic REST when you consider that these are HTTP PUT requests, but in practice this is quite convenient from a user-perspective for now.
+In a departure from traditional REST semantics, the API updates only the fields that are explicitly defined on the model instance, preserving the undefined values as-is.
+This approach, while not aligning with the idiomatic use of HTTP PUT requests in REST, provides a measure of convenience from a user's perspective, since it allows us to update only the fields we care about, and leave the rest unchanged.

 In the example, we only set the `metadata.enable_content_trust` field on the `ProjectReq` model, which means that only that one setting will be updated on the project.
 The rest of the project settings will be left unchanged.